mitramir55/Recommender-systems/README.md

 `Spec.4`

 In here, I couldn't give any unseen projects to our model.
-So I checked and filtered the projects so the model sees the project at least once in the training set.
+This causes the testing set to shrink.
+Because, I filter the testing set, to only include the projects that also were in the training set.

 ### <span style="color:lightgreen">Things to be changed/proposals </span>